arvid-berndtsson/root-path/PUBLISHING.md

 ## Next Steps

-1. Set up GitHub Secrets
+1. Set up Trusted Publishing for crates.io and npm (see Prerequisites above)
+2. Add `PYPI_API_TOKEN` secret to GitHub (only secret needed)
-2. Create accounts on all registries
+3. Create accounts on all registries
-3. Test the workflow with a pre-release version (e.g., `0.1.0-alpha.1`)
+4. Test the workflow with a pre-release version (e.g., `0.1.0-alpha.1`)
-4. Publish first stable release
+5. Publish first stable release